Table of Contents

 Retail Industry Compliance Management

 Retailers must comply with various standards, such as the Payment Card Industry Data Security Standard (PCI DSS), to guarantee secure management of consumer payment info.
 SIEM simplifies compliance management by collecting logs from point-of-sale devices, network infrastructure, databases, and other relevant sources while providing real-time alerts on potential violations.
-Additionally, advanced reporting features allow retail organizations to effectively demonstrate their adherence to these regulations during audits.
+Additionally, advanced reporting features allow retail organisations to effectively demonstrate their adherence to these regulations during audits.

 What Does the Future Hold for SIEM?